How to learn German fast and in a fun way

 Avoid language interference

-Learn nouns with their genders
+Learn German nouns with their genders

 Stop translating